crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

         // do something
 }</pre>
 <h3>Functions</h3>

-<p>While <a href="/post/2014/06/07/Basic-Comparison-of-Functions-in-C-and-Apple-Swift-Programming-Language">Functions are a much bigger comparison</a> to be made, here's a basic example:</p>
+While <a href="/post/2014/06/07/Basic-Comparison-of-Functions-in-C-and-Apple-Swift-Programming-Language">Functions are a much bigger comparison</a> to be made, here's a basic example:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Function with Parameter and Return Value
 // C#
 string sayHello(string name) {